Max Kepler Player Props: Twins vs. Red Sox

 Max Kepler At The Plate

-- Kepler is hitting .091 with a home run and a walk.
+- Kepler has two home runs and a walk while batting .120.

-- Once in six games this season, Kepler produced a hit, and he had multiple hits in that game.
+- Kepler has gotten a hit in two of seven games this season, and had multiple hits in one of those games.

-- He has homered in one of six games, and in 4.3% of his plate appearances.
+- In seven games played this season, he has hit a homer in two of them.

-- Kepler has driven in a run in one game this year.
+- Kepler has picked up an RBI twice this year, but just one in each of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.